ryanburnette/jekyll-image-tag/README.md

-# Jekyll Image Tag
+# Jekyll Image Tag R

 > My fork of the [Jekyll Image Tag](https://github.com/robwierzbowski/jekyll-image-tag) plugin.

-Jekyll Image Tag is a full featured liquid tag for images in the [Jekyll](http://jekyllrb.com) static site generator.
-Store image presets, add classes, alt text, and any other attribute to an image's HTML, and automatically create resized images from a tag argument or a little YAML configuration.
+**Jekyll Image Tag R** is a [Jekyll][1] plugin which adds image tag functionality in [Liquid][2].
+Store image presets, add classes, alt text, and any other attribute to an image's HTML, and automatically create resized images from a tag argument or YAML configuration.

-For responsive images in Jekyll, take a look at [Jekyll Picture Tag](https://github.com/robwierzbowski/jekyll-picture-tag).

 ## Installation